Deadline Tracking Routing Engines

 return None

-except (StatutoryMappingError, DeliveryFailure) as e:
+except (StatutoryMappingError, DeliveryFailure):

 raise